-What the MRI measures #
+What the MRI Measures #

 The MRI is not a ranking of brands or a quality score.
 It is a behavioral map of the source layer that machines use when they construct answers to buyer-intent queries.
 A domain appears in the MRI because at least one engine cited it in at least one observed query — nothing more.